 Filters are used when importing saved records from a database search into EndNote when direct export is not available.

-Connection files enable EndNote to open, search, and import references from University library catalogues (such as the UNSW catalogue) and also from public library catalogues.
+Connection files enable EndNote to open, search and import references from University Library catalogues, such as Library Search and also from public library catalogues.

 How do I find a connection file?